denten-books/plain-text/1-chapter.md

 and intelligence, Turing implies it could eventually simulate human thought as well [@turing_computing_1950].[^ln1-compete]

-The universal Turing machine (UTM) emerges, finally, as a model of computation itself.
-It can compute anything computable.
+The universal Turing machine (UTM) finally encapsulates a model of computation itself.
+The UTM can compute anything computable.
 In substituting the concept of computability with "effective computability" Turing's paper belongs to the annals of mathematical theory.
 But, it continues to elicit response widely because much of it contains tantalizing possibilities that bare on symbolic